Joseph J. Tyson: Bishop of Yakima

+In addition to his native English, Tyson speaks Spanish, German, Vietnamese, and Serbo-Croatian.

+Viewpoints

+Climate change

+In 2023 article, Tyson discussed how a hotter climate was affected the health of farm workers and farming practices used by growers.

+LGBTQ

 In 2007, Tyson testified at a Washington State Legislature hearing on a proposed Washington initiative to offer domestic partnership benefits to same-sex couples; he promoted broadening its provisions, a controversial strategy used elsewhere by the Catholic Church, extending the definition of partnership to relationships beyond that of unmarried couples, to prevent discrimination against an elderly parent, a sibling, housemate or another in residence thus limiting its potential affirmative impact for gay rights, consistent with the Catholic Church's long-standing position.

-Tyson became interim superintendent of Seattle Catholic schools on July 1, 2008.
-He is a devoted cyclist, even receiving news of his episcopal appointment while riding his bike.
-In addition to his native English, he speaks Spanish, German, Vietnamese, and Serbo-Croatian.